MihRazvan/MihRazvan/README.md

 # Razvan Mihailescu

 I build full-stack blockchain products and I ship fast.
-Not "fast for a solo dev" fast — fast in the way that makes teams uncomfortable.
+Not "fast for a solo dev", fast in the way that makes teams uncomfortable.
 I use AI heavily, treat it as infrastructure, and I've stopped apologizing for it.

 My track record: 15+ hackathons, most of them won or placed.
 A full-time job where I own frontend, backend, and smart contracts simultaneously across multiple live products.
 I dropped out to do this full time and I haven't looked back.